 Latest media releases

-UBS Business Cycle Indicator remains solid
+UBS Business Cycle Indicator on the slippery slope

 Daniel Kalt, Head of Economic & Swiss Research